phyver/GameShell/README.md

 #### macOS

-It should be possible to run GameShell on macOS, but we don't ourselves use macOS.
+It should be possible to run GameShell on macOS, but we don't personally use macOS.
 Contact us if you have problems running GameShell and are willing to help us test it.

-To install the dependencies, the easiest is probably to use the package manager [homebrew](https://brew.sh/index_fr) :
+To install the dependencies, the easiest way is probably to use the package manager [homebrew](https://brew.sh/index_fr) :

 ````